-On August 15, 2007, the MDH issued a well advisory to 13 West Shore Road based on the April 2007 detection of vinyl chloride equal to the HRL and the additive risk associated with additional VOC detections.
-On October 10, 2008, Whirlpool and Reynolds sent a letter to the homeowner at 13 West Shore Road to initiate arrangements for installation of a new residential well in the Prairie du Chien aquifer, in accordance with the MDD amendment.
-In January 2009, the homeowners at 13 West Shore Road agreed to allow installation of a new residential well.
-Installation of the new residential well at 13 West Shore Road was completed in March 2009.
-As part of that well installation, the homeowners decided, at their own expense, to have the new residential well advanced into the underlying Jordan Sandstone aquifer for their drinking water source.
-The former residential well at 13 West Shore Road was abandoned in March 2009, at the request of the homeowner (with MPCA approval).
+On November 29, 2012, the MDH issued a well advisory to 2 Heron Lane based on the October 2012 detection of vinyl chloride above the HRL.
+On December 6, 2012, CRA, on behalf of Whirlpool and Reynolds, sent a letter to the homeowner at 2 Heron Lane to initiate arrangements for installation of a new residential well in the Prairie du Chien aquifer, in accordance with the MDD amendment.
+In January 2013, the homeowners at 2 Heron Lane agreed to allow installation of a new residential well.
+Installation of the new residential well at 2 Heron Lane was completed in February 2013.
+The former residential well at 2 Heron Lane was abandoned in February 2013, at the request of the homeowner (with MPCA approval).

 In 2009, two additional residential wells in Operable Unit 4 were replaced with new/deeper wells in the Jordan Sandstone aquifer: 2 Hummingbird Hill and 2 Thompson Lane.